TotallyNewGuy/sn-intern-project/README.md

+# Intership projects
-# 1. The Commons XR - intership project - 01/2023 - current
+# 1. The Commons XR - 01/2023 - current
 This is a briefly introduction of what I did duiring my second internship at The Commons XR (2023 spring).
 I drawn some diagrams to explain my results.